In this article we explain in just a few steps which packages need to be installed and configured.

 Installation of the Packages

-The default package repositories of Debian GNU/Linux already supply the necessary packages to install:
+The default package repositories of Suse Linux Enterprise Server (SLES) already supply the necessary packages to install:

 - the Apache web server 2.4

 - the script language PHP 7.2 (as of SLES 15 SP 2: PHP 7.4)